pnp/powershell/documentation/Set-PnPTenant.md

 ```

 ### -ConditionalAccessPolicy
-Blocks or limits access to SharePoint and OneDrive content from unmanaged devices.
+Blocks or limits access to SharePoint and OneDrive content from un-managed devices.

 ```yaml
 Type: SPOConditionalAccessPolicyType